UoMResearchIT/r-shinysender/README.md

 If you are using non-CRAN packages, you will need to install them using `devtools::install_github()`.
 For example: `devtools::install_github("tidyverse/ggplot2")` will install the development version of ggplot2.

 If your package is in a private repository, you will need to [generate a personal access token](https://github.com/settings/tokens), with the "repo" scope.
 Put this in the `GITHUB_PAT` environment variable: `Sys.setenv(GITHUB_PAT="mytoken")`.
-The token will need to be set before using `devtools::install_github()`, and when uploading your app.
+The environment variable will need to be set before using `devtools::install_github()`, and when uploading your app.
 The token will be used to install the private repositories on the remote sever, but will not be stored on it.

 Locally hosted packages (i.e. an R package source that only exists on your local machine) cannot be included in the "bundle" that is sent to the remote server - you will need to put them on Github, and then install them as described above.

 ### .Rprofile

 The deployed app uses Packrat to emulate your local development environment.
-This is set up cache installed libraries (and their versions) between all your apps.
+This is set up to cache installed libraries (and their versions) between all your apps.
 This process is set up in the `.Rprofile` file in the deployed app's directory on the server.

 If you have a project level `.Rprofile`, this will be uploaded to the remote server and modified to use Packrat - your local `.Rprofile` will not be edited.
 If you do not have a project level `.Rprofile` a new one will be created on the remote machine.